sxiii/node-onvif/README.md

 ## Node ONVIF
-This small source code repository helps you to write own nodejs-based ONVIF camera application or set up system hotkeys to use the camera.
+This source code repository helps you to write own nodejs-based ONVIF camera application or set up system hotkeys to use the camera.
 This repository aims to make the super-easy, basic camera controls with NodeJS.

 ## Dependencies & requirements
 * node